 - To address the comments (if any) in the Evaluation Summary Report of the proposals. - To validate the status information of the applicant.
-IoT-NGIN will support the European Commission in checking the financial stability and status of the applicant.
-In case the SME is not yet validated by the European Commission, at least the following documents will be required: - Legal existence.
+At least the following documents will be required: - Legal existence.
 Company Register, Official Gazette or other official document per country showing the name of the organisation, the legal address, the official founding date, ownership and a copy of a document proving VAT registration (in case the VAT number does not show on the registration extract or its equivalent). - Financial Stability.
 It includes the headcount (AWU), balance, profit & loss accounts of the latest closed financial year and the relation, upstream and downstream, of any linked or partner company.
-In the event the applicant declares being non-autonomous, the balance sheet and profit and loss account (with annexes) for the last period for upstream and downstream organizations should also be provided. - In cases where the number of employees and/or the ownership is not clearly identified: any other supporting documents which demonstrate headcount and ownership such as payroll details, annual reports, national regional association records, etc.
+In the event the applicant declares being non-autonomous, the balance sheet and profit and loss account (with annexes) for the last period for upstream and downstream organizations should also be provided. - In cases where the number of employees and/or the ownership is not clearly identified: any other supporting documents which demonstrate headcount and ownership such as payroll details, annual reports, national regional association records, etc. - To sign the IoT-NGIN Consortium Agreement, Attachment 2: "Declaration of Accession". - To provide the applicant Bank account information: The account where the funds will be transferred will be indicated via a form signed by the Applicant legal representative and the bank representative.
+The account should be a business bank account of the applicant company.